“Leadership is an art, not an action”

 By Patrick Lencioni

 This book offers a compelling and informative leadership fable.
 Lencioni explains the five dysfunctions that go to the very heart of why teams usually struggle.
-He drafts a powerful model and steps that can be used to defeat these everyday barriers and build a cohesive, productive team.
+Moreover, He drafts a powerful model and steps that can be used to defeat these everyday barriers and build a cohesive, productive team.

 8. The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change